getindata/kedro-vertexai/docs/source/02_installation/02_configuration.md

 ## Grouping feature

-Optional `grouping` section allows to enable grouping feature that aggregates many kedro nodes execution to single VertexAI node.
-Using it gives you freedom to subdivide kedro pipelines to as many steps as logically makes sense and still have advantages of in memory data transmission via data catalog.
-It also saves you a lot of time on delays of docker container running at Vertex nodes which can take around 2 minutes for each node.
+Optional `grouping` section enables grouping feature that aggregates many Kedro nodes execution to single VertexAI node(s).
+Using it allows you to freely subdivide Kedro pipelines to as many steps as logically makes sense while keeping advantages of in memory data transmission possibilities.
+It also saves you a lot of time avoiding delays of docker container starting at Vertex nodes which can amount to about 2 minutes for each VertexAI node.

 API allows implementation of your own aggregation method.
-You can provide aggregating class and its init params `kwargs` dictionary of arguments.
-Default class is `IdentitiyNodeGrouper` which "groups" each node into separate group, effectively being transparent operation that does not change anything.
-Class that implements grouping by provided tag prefix is called `TagNodeGrouper`.
+You can provide aggregating class and its additional init params as `kwargs` dictionary.
+Default class is `IdentitiyNodeGrouper` which actually does not group the nodes (plugin behaves as in versions before `0.9.1`).
+Class that implements grouping using configured tag prefix is called `TagNodeGrouper`.
 The default prefix is `"group:"`.
-It uses what follows after tag the prefix as a name of group of nodes.
+It uses what follows after the tag prefix as a name of group of nodes.
 Only one tag with this grouping prefix is allowed per node; more than that results in `GroupingException`.
 Example configuration:
 ```yaml
   grouping:
     cls: kedro_vertexai.grouping.TagNodeGrouper